You are here

 The Career Development Center at Felician University is happy to serve all alumni free of charge.
 Our services include:

-College Central Network is the place to go for all of your job and internship needs.
+Handshake is the place to go for all of your job and internship needs.
 Employers have posted several full-time and part-time jobs as well as internship opportunities for you.
-In addition, CCN has several informational resources to help you make the most of your job and internship search.
+In addition, Handshake has several informational resources to help you make the most of your job and internship search.
 Please take a moment to set up an account to explore all the possibilities.

 Strong Interest Inventory (self-assessment)